 The grade of I is given when a student has not completed course requirements because of excusable reasons.
 A student who receives a grade of incomplete must arrange to make up all deficiencies with the instructor issuing the grade.
 If the work is not made up within one calendar year from the end of the semester in which the incomplete is received, the grade will be automatically converted to F. Upon completion of the requirements, the instructor will institute a change of grade.
-(Note: a student does not register again for a course in which the grade of incomplete has been received; however, if the grade converts to an F, the student is required to register again for the course to earn credit.)
+(Note: a student does not register again for a course in which the grade of incomplete has been received.)
 A student cannot be awarded a degree when there is an outstanding incomplete grade on the transcript, even if the incomplete is in a course not required in the degree program.